polarwinkel/huuid/README.md

 `import huuid`

-and convert any uuid-object to a huuid-string with
+and convert any uuid-object or uuid-string to a huuid-string with

 `huuid.uuid2human(myUuidObject)`

+Optionally you can limit the huuid-string to the 32, 64 or 96 bit:

+`huuid.uuid2human(myUuidObject, 64)`

+Convert it back to a uuid-string with

+`huuid.human2uuid(myUuidObject)`

 ## Background